The spectra of Banach algebras of holomorphic functions on polydisk type domains: Abstract

 \section{Abstract}

 R.M.
-Aron et al. \cite{ACGLM} presented that the Cluster Value Theorem in the infinite dimensional Banach space setting holds for the Banach algebra $\Ho^\infty (B_{c_0})$.
+Aron et al. \cite{ACGLM} proved that the Cluster Value Theorem in the infinite dimensional Banach space setting holds for the Banach algebra $\Ho^\infty (B_{c_0})$.
 On the other hand, B.J.
 Cole and T.W.
 Gamelin \cite{CG} showed that $\Ho^\infty (\ell_2 \cap B_{c_0})$ is isometrically isomorphic to $\Ho^\infty (B_{c_0})$ in the sense of an algebra.
 Motivated by this work, we are interested in a class of open subsets $U$ of a Banach space $X$ for which $\Ho^\infty (U)$ is isometrically isomorphic to $\Ho^\infty (B_{c_0})$.
-We prove that there exist polydisk type domains $U$ of any infinite dimensional Banach space $X$ with a Schauder basis such that $\Ho^\infty (U)$ is isometrically isomorphic to $\Ho^\infty (B_{c_0})$, which also generalizes the result by Cole and Gamelin \cite{CG}.
-We also show that the Cluster Value Theorem is true for $\Ho^\infty (U)$.
-As the dual space $X^*$ is not necessarily contained in $\Ho^\infty (U)$ for such a domain $U$, we find a natural way to define fibers of the spectrum of $\Ho^\infty (U)$, and study the analytic and algebraic structure of its spectrum including its Gleason parts.
+We prove that there exist polydisk type domains $U$ of any infinite dimensional Banach space $X$ with a Schauder basis such that $\Ho^\infty (U)$ is isometrically isomorphic to $\Ho^\infty (B_{c_0})$, which generalizes the result by Cole and Gamelin \cite{CG}.
+Furthermore, we study the analytic and algebraic structure of the spectrum of $\Ho^\infty (U)$ and show that the Cluster Value Theorem is true for $\Ho^\infty (U)$.